cap-js/docs/plugins/index.md

 ## UI5 Dev Server
 [cds-plugin-ui5](https://www.npmjs.com/package/cds-plugin-ui5) {.subtitle}

-The UI5 Dev Server is a CDS server cds-plugin that enables the integration of UI5 (UI5 freestyle or Fiori elements) tooling-based projects into the CDS server via the UI5 tooling express middlewares.
+The UI5 Dev Server is a CDS server plugin that enables the integration of UI5 (UI5 freestyle or Fiori elements) tooling-based projects into the CDS server via the UI5 tooling express middlewares.
 It allows to serve dynamic UI5 resources, including TypeScript implementations for UI5 controls, which get transpiled to JavaScript by the plugin automatically.

 Available for: